Pavlo Chornomaz

 Pavlo Olehovych Chornomaz (Павло Олегович Чорномаз; born 8 July 1990) is a professional Ukrainian football midfielder.

 Career

 Early career

 Chornomaz began his playing career in sports schools in Rivne and then in Lutsk.
 He joined the first team, Volyn Lutsk, in the Ukrainian First League in 2008.
 He made his first-team debut as a second-half substitute against Prykarpattya Ivano-Frankivsk on 4 May 2008.
 In 2009, he continued playing in the Ukrainian First League with Zirka Kirovohrad.
+During his tenure with Kirovohrad, he debuted in the Ukrainian Cup against Lviv.
 He departed from Zirka in the winter of 2011.

 After three seasons in Kirovohrad, he signed with league rivals Arsenal Bila Tserkva in 2012.
 He received a chance to play in the Ukrainian Premier League by returning to his former club, Volyn Lutsk, in 2014.
 During his second stint in Volyn, he failed to make a single appearance.

 Crimea

 In 2014, he played in the Russian Professional Football League with Zhemchuzhina Yalta.
 When Russia annexed Crimea, he remained in the peninsula and played in the local circuit with Shakhtar Yalta.
 In the summer of 2015, he played in the All-Crimean Tournament with FC Yalta to determine the inaugural Crimean champion.